 Dundee University Boat Club was founded in the late 1980s by a group of enthusiastic medical students, seeking to bring the sport to the community at the University.
 Compared to a majority of its competitors in the University rowing circuit, with beginnings stretching back to the early 20th century, the club boasts a modest timeline of which tremendous effort has followed in order to spur on its development.
 Established in 1991 with the University’s Sports Union, it has steadily developed over the past 3 decades to provide rowing on the River Tay for students of Dundee.

-With its boathouse situated at Inchyra in Tayside, the club predominantly spent the first 15 years growing its fleet of shells and training equipment, in order to boost its membership and demonstrate a real interest for the sport.
+With its boathouse situated at Inchyra near Perth, the club predominantly spent the first 15 years growing its fleet of shells and training equipment, in order to boost its membership and demonstrate a real interest for the sport.
 Through the turn of the century, this largely continued alongside a push for competitive progress in Scotland and beyond.
 In 2010, the club came out on top of the then Scottish Universities Winter League competition which helped consolidate their progress through the preceding decade, with appearances at the Tideway and Henley Women’s Regatta, along with national fixtures such as BUCS Head and Scot Champs.
 Also during this time, the club extended its boathouse and made substantial progress in opening up rowing opportunities.

-Most recently, the club won the Victor Ludorum for overall student winners at the Scottish Rowing Indoor Championships last November.
+Most recently, the club won the Victor Ludorum for overall student winners at the Scottish Rowing Indoor Championships November 2019.
 This accomplishment marks the club’s most successful appearance at an indoor competition and has asserted Dundee’s position as a club to be reckoned with in the Scottish rowing landscape.